Established: October 17, 1828

 Those services which the Quorum Court must provide under Arkansas law include the administration of justice through the courts, law enforcement protection, real and personal property tax administration and the keeping of court and public records.
 Other services which the Quorum Court may provide include agricultural services, community and rural development services, county planning, parks, libraries, museums, civic center, public camping grounds, emergency services, fire protection, juvenile services, pollution control, public health, solid waste and recycling services, transportation, water, sewer and other utility services.

 The County Judge is the chief executive officer of the county and presides over the Quorum Court.
-He/She does not have a vote, but does have the power to veto.
+County Judges do not have a vote but do have the power to veto.

-Washington County is part of the 19th Judicial District.
-Elected positions in the Judicial Department include two Circuit Court Judges (one civil judge, one criminal judge), two Chancery Court judges, one Circuit Clerk, one Chancery Clerk and a Prosecuting Attorney.
+Washington County is part of the 4th Judicial District.
+Elected positions in the Judicial Department include seven Circuit Court Judges, one Circuit Clerk, and a Prosecuting Attorney.